madalinaionela/NLP/README.md

 # NLP
-Repository for the NLP course in the Artificial Intelligence Masters Degree @ UniBo
+Repository for the Assignments of the NLP course in the Artificial Intelligence Masters Degree @ UniBo